vratsel/generic-jms-ra/README.md

          </resource-adapters>
      </subsystem>

+This particular configuration binds a JMS connection factory to "java:/GenericJmsXA".
+Under the covers it looks up the "XAConnectionFactory" via JNDI from JBM_HOST.

 ## Example MDB

-This MDB will connect to JBM_HOST using the "XAConnectionFactory" (via JNDI) and consume messages from the "queue/source" destination.
-Then it will use the "java:/GenericJmsXA" connection factory (defined above) to send a message to the "target" destination via the "XAConnectionFactory" hosted on JBM_HOST.
+This MDB will connect to JBM_HOST using the "XAConnectionFactory" and consume messages from the "queue/source" destination.
+It's important to note that the RA will use the "jndiParameters" activation configuration property to lookup the "connectionFactory" and the "destination."

+Once a message is received the MDB will use the "java:/GenericJmsXA" connection factory (defined above) to send a message to the "target" destination hosted on JBM_HOST.
+Notice here that the GenericJmsXA connection factory is looked up via JNDI, but the "target" destination is not looked up via JNDI but rather instantiated with javax.jms.Session.createQueue(String) where the Sting parameter is the actual name of the destination (i.e. not necessarily where it is bound in JNDI).
+This is done because we want to avoid a full JNDI look-up of the destination on the remote server, and because there is currently no way to make a local JNDI look-up go to a remote server (a la the ExternalContext MBean from JBoss AS 4, 5, and 6).
+The reason it is typically good to avoid a full JNDI lookup of the destination on the remote server is because it saves the developer from having to specify the same JNDI lookup parameters both in the code and the activation configuration.

+The consumption and production will be done atomically because the underlying connection factories used to consume and produce the messages support XA and also because the way the MDB is coded to rollback the transaction when production fails for any reason.

 	import javax.ejb.ActivationConfigProperty;
 	import javax.ejb.MessageDriven;